robot-head/LaserDream/README.md

 - Live 3D preview of stage
 - Multiple laser support

+We're currently developing user stories and mocks for the UX of the app.
+View and contribute here: https://github.com/robot-head/LaserDream/wiki/User-Stories

 ### Package

 - Uses nw.js, AngularJS, Gulp, Jade, Sass (with sourcemaps), browserSync, and Phaser